AbdullahAli/dottify/README.md

 Dottify allows you to easily and intuitively find an element in a hash.

-Whilst Gems like DotHash address issues similar to this gem, DotHash does not deal with hash keys that contain numbers.
+Whilst Gems like dotted_hash  address issues similar to this gem, it does not deal with hash keys that contain numbers.

 Are you tried of accessing hash values with code that looks like this?